super-, supra-, sur- +

 2. A rare celestial phenomenon involving the explosion of most of the material in a star, resulting in an extremely bright, short-lived object that emits vast amounts of energy.

-4. A person who appears in a play or film without speaking lines or as part of a crowd; a walk-on; an extra: "The people who were in the background of the street scene were supernumerary actors."
+4. Descriptive of a person who appears in a play or film without speaking lines or as part of a crowd; a walk-on; an extra: Jennifer and the other people who were in the background of the street scene of the movie were supernumerary actors.

 2. The stimulation of multiple ovulations with fertility drugs.